hydraadra112/CCS221/README.md

 # CCS221 - Group 6

-This is the repository of Group 6 Neunzehn of CCS 221 by Nerilou Dela Cruz.
+This is the repository of Group 6, Neunzehn.
+By *Carado, Molet & Pendon*